Golden Elixir Sipping Broth Is a Magical Potion of Exotic, Anti-inflammatory Ingredients

 This sipping bone broth is a great hunger fighter as well as a restorative gut healthy food.
-Our co-founder Cat incorporates this as a snack option on a low glycemic eating plan.
+Our co-creator Cat incorporates this as a snack option on a low glycemic eating plan.

 Two Possible Versions

 The first uses 2 quarts of bone broth and 1 can of coconut cream/milk and allows for the star anise as an option.
 Coconut cream/milk adds richness and gut healthy, anti-inflammatory benefits.
 This is the easiest version to source the ingredients.
 The second can be made in a lesser quantity with 1 quart of bone broth and star anise, but omits the coconut cream/milk.
 If you decide to make version 2 in a smaller quantity, be sure to adjust the measurements of the other ingredients, too.